Needlesslord/Research-Project-Installer/docs/README.md

 ![4](https://user-images.githubusercontent.com/51851736/81496947-9c79f780-92bb-11ea-8699-60ac375200f0.PNG)

 Then, you will have to choose the Install location.
-It is also advisable to leave the destination folder as it is, but you can change it if you wnat to. **Press "Install".**
+It is also advisable to leave the destination folder as it is, but you can change it if you want to. **Press "Install".**

 ![5](https://user-images.githubusercontent.com/51851736/81496948-9d128e00-92bb-11ea-9231-4a5eaa3f5e54.PNG)